Skip to Content

 If you’re not concerned about this recipe being dairy-free, I put some suggestions in the recipe card about adding some regular milk and heavy cream and making some crispy cheese bits, which brings me to….

-What to serve with mushroom soup?
+What to serve with Paleo Mushroom Soup

 We don’t usually serve any side dishes with this soup, but you could add a fresh, light salad, or some kind of protein, if you’re wanting something a little heartier.
 Adding a little brown rice would give it some oomph, too, if you have some leftover you’re wanting to use.